 Meanwhile, education providers are struggling to contain costs, slashing departmental budgets and focusing more on online delivery.
 International sales teams will need to work hard to convince their Boards that there is a future in international students.
 Not least so they have a chance at mounting a solid recruitment campaign for 2021 – assuming that at least some travel bans are removed in time.

 While there are many challenges ahead, the current state of Australia’s competitors in the tertiary education sector has left Australia better poised than many to rebound.

 The US has topped 4 million coronavirus cases.
 Far right militants are capturing headlines, shouting racist abuse at frontline health workers.
 As the nation marches towards another bitterly contested general election, there will be many students and parents who consider the US an unattractive or unviable destination for 2021 study.

 The UK, meanwhile, faces not just extreme COVID-19 repercussions but Brexit.
 Some institutions have predicted an 80-100 percent drop in enrolments as a result of these two issues.

 While a relatively safe and stable haven, Canada may also struggle to lock in students for a 2021 start from a number of markets because of the timing of its main intakes.

-Our student enrolment and intake timing may yet play to our advantage for 2021/2.
-Growth, however, growth will depend on our ability to position the new drivers of demand and the willingness of our institutions to adapt.
+Our student enrolment and intake timing may yet play to our advantage.
+Growth, however, will depend on our ability to position the new drivers of demand and the willingness of our institutions to adapt.